dmanneke/backend/README.md

 Clone the GIT repository to your local machine and run the following command in your terminal to launch the web application on your localhost in developer mode: ``` npm run dev ```

+Use an extension like Postman to send different types of request to the API at localhost:3001/api.